Dear Aunt Vadge,

 When you are by yourself, you get some coconut oil or lube and sit for 20 minutes every few days and do a bit of feeling and stretching yourself.

-You should know where the blood originated.
+It can be difficult to tell exactly where bleeding is coming from, but becoming more aware of your body can help you notice changes.
 You can cut yourself during sex the same way you might cut yourself if you stubbed your toe or grazed your knee.
 It’s not a big deal, but pain and bleeding should be avoided during sex as much as possible, as sex is supposed to be fun and pleasurable, not painful and bloody!

 You’re doing great!
 Keep having fun.